 – 10 hours of RiderCoach instructional riding on our FLMTS private motorcycle range, followed by a Riding Skills Evaluation.

-FLMTS has two beautiful, smooth paved riding ranges in Miami and Hialeah Gardens, in closed, controlled, motorcycle-training-only environments.
+FLMTS has a private, beautiful, paved riding range in Hialeah Gardens, central and easily accessible, in a closed, controlled, motorcycle-training-only environment.

 Free of charge, FLMTS provides each rider with a professionally maintained motorcycle and a DOT compliant helmet for use during the BRCu.